DariusRain/nodejs-course/README.md

 &nbsp;

 ### [_8)_](https://youtu.be/pKd0Rpw7O48?t=1810) Handling 'POST' requests.
-Code:
+Code: <br>
 &nbsp;
 //Use the '.post()' method with express and add the route and callback that returns the value of a new post.<br>
 //See comments here [_branch:4-8@index.js_](https://github.com/DariusRain/nodejs-course/blob/4-8-handling-post-requests-33-54/section-4-restful-api/index.js)<br>

 &nbsp;
 ### [_9)_](https://youtu.be/pKd0Rpw7O48?t=2035) Install and use [_Postman_](https://www.getpostman.com/downloads/).
-Note: Skip download & installment of Postman if you allready have it.
+Note: Skip download & installment of Postman if you allready have it. <br>
 &nbsp;
 //Postman is a software that helps developers test their APIs by sending and retriving data using the features of Postman. <br>
 //The reason for this becouse using the browser to test our API sometimes requires some html code. <br>